 The DOL's Fact Sheet makes clear the DOL will continue to view unpaid internships in the for-profit sector with skepticism.
 Employers who intend to offer unpaid internships should consider consulting with legal counsel to ensure that their program is in full compliance with the wage-hour laws.

-Varnum attorneys Beth Skaggs, Jim Stadler, and Joe Vogan are ready to assist with such reviews, or to answer any wage and hour questions you may have.
-Please feel free to contact any one of them at 616-336-6000.
+Varnum attorneys Beth Skaggs and Joe Vogan are ready to assist with such reviews, or to answer any wage and hour questions you may have.

 You May Also Be Interested In